Everyday tax strategies for Canadians

 The annual contribution limit for TFSAs is $6,000 for 2021.
 Contributions are made with after-tax dollars and no tax is applicable when amounts are withdrawn, meaning that investments can grow tax-free.
 TFSAs also offer some flexibility over RRSPs: Savers can access their funds (depending on their investment type) and the amounts withdrawn can be recontributed in a following tax year.

-RESPs offer a method to save toward funding a child’s post secondary education but also offer a tax saving opportunity.
-Like RRSPs, investments can grow tax-free within the plan and the growth is generally taxed in the hands of the recipient — the student whose tax rate is presumably less than the contributor.
+RESPs offer a method to save toward funding a child’s post-secondary education but also offer a tax saving opportunity.
+Like RRSPs, investments can grow tax-deferred within the plan and the growth is generally taxed in the hands of the recipient — the student whose tax rate is presumably less than the contributor.
 In addition, the federal government offers the Canada Education Savings Grant which can match 20% of up to $2,500 of the RESP contributions annually to a lifetime maximum of $7,200.

 Split your income or pension with your spouse